pippinbarr/SNAKISTS/process/prototypes.md

 So you can stroke the walls along the snake's body, and it gets bigger, and eventually it will die/orgasm.
 I'm having some trouble with trying to implement the snake shrinking if you don't keep going... which does feel important, so I do need to crack it.
 Mostly I think I've just let the implementation get kind of wonky and need to re-look at it.
 She'll be right.
 Won't she?
 I'll come back to it as the school bus is on its way.

+### 2025-04-08

+In one of the great programming moments I masturbated the snake until its head hit the opposite wall and it died.
+That is... really fucking funny.
+But I suspect it's not the right concept?
+But damn it's funny to do.

+Intrigued by how the snake's death sound really does sound a bit like an orgasming crying out now.
+This is pleasingly weird.

+Working on rhythm and speed and tempo stuff with the numbers.

+I think it's largely there.
+Some testing perhaps, but it's pretty well on point now.

 ## Persist

 > They aren't allowed to stop?
 Or they somehow persist through death?
 Or the game persists as a layer on top over everything else once you start it would be funny too?
 Just there forever?
 These are all GOOD IDEAS.